A great and easy recipe for basil-infused oil to use up all the basil in your garden, delicious on salads and as a dip with crusty bread.

-Last spring I ambitiously tried to grow something in my yard and started to sow different variations of beans, tomatoes and bell paprika.
+Last spring I ambitiously tried to grow something in my yard and started to plant different variations of beans, tomatoes and bell paprika.
 All I learned was, you can’t just activate a green thumb, there is no switch for that.
-Everything grew more or less, but no flowers, no veggies and no harvest.
-The only exception was basil, though I didn’t even put in any effort, I was pleased with fresh basil whenever I wanted.
-Signore Basil is now up to my hips, the stalks are like thin branches and I am sad to see his leaves getting brown and falling down, it’s fall for him too.
+Everything grew more or less, but no flowers, no veggies, and no harvest.
+The only exception was basil, without any effort, I was pleased with fresh basil whenever I wanted.
+Signore Basil is now up to my hips, the stalks are like thin branches and I am sad to see his leaves getting brown and falling down, it’s getting fall for him too.

 Since I made this grilled peppercorn-crusted filet mignon for the first time I am in love with infused oils.
-Therefor you have to simmer pepper corns in oil then crush them and cover a steak all other with it.
-Afterwards the oil has a nice peppery flavor and I discovered it for many uses in my kitchen.
-The idea suggest itself, why not transform my basil bush into basil infused oil?
-Beside having a tasty oil on hand the other advantage is, I use up some of my basil.
+Therefore you have to simmer peppercorns in oil then crush them and cover a steak all other with it.
+Afterward, the oil has a nice peppery flavor and I discovered it for many uses in my kitchen.
+The idea suggest itself, why not transform my basil bush into basil-infused oil?
+Besides having a tasty oil on hand the other advantage is, I use up some of my basil.
 So what’s next?
 One gallon of pesto?

 - 35 g / 1.2 oz. fresh basil leaves